This is a notes post and may not be as easy to follow as a de facto blog post.

 Radio waves are literally everywhere always passing through us.
 FM/AM radio, HAM radio, WiFi, Bluetooh, car keys, garage door openers, and so much more all use radio waves to transmit information across space.
 Radio waves help comprise the EM spectrum, so they travel at the speed of light.

-Being related to light, a radio wave is an analog signal which means we can model it using a sine wave.
-With this being said, the wave's attributes include its frequency, amplitude, and phase, the most important of which when modeling the wave in simple terms are its frequency and amplitude.
-We often communicate information by changing the signal's frequency or amplitude over time, called frequency modulation and amplitude modulation, respectively.
-FM is more popular than AM in nearly all radio communication because it better maintains information during transmission.
-AM signals often travel further, though.
+Being related to light, a radio wave is an analog signal which means we can model it mathematically using a sine wave.
+With this being said, the wave's attributes include its frequency, amplitude, and phase.
+In old-school, analog radio systems, we communicate information by changing the signal's frequency or amplitude over time, called frequency modulation and amplitude modulation, respectively.
+For example, commercial radio stations are separated by FM and AM radio stations.

 The vast majority of SDRs simply receive radio signals, but more expensive ones like the HackRF can also transmit!
 There's even a little hack to get your Raspberry Pi to transmit on some lower frequencies and serve as a cheap radio station.
 It's very approachable since the Pi is cheap, but do NOT transmit before consulting the laws in jurisdiction.

 WiFi, Bluetooth, digital satellites, and more using communicate using binary code.
 They prepare the bits in each message to be transmitted through radio waves by using digital modulating schemes instead of analog modulating schemes like FM and AM.
 While these digital schemes are in many ways related to their analog counterparts, they're often more complicated in some ways.